tmtsoftware/m1cs-segment-control/README.md

 * testAssemblyHandlesCommand: traverses the entire command path of the example from the Assembly to the HCD to the designated segment actor for disposition.
 This design differs from 492 HCDs and is proposed here merely as a design to compare and contrast strengths and weaknesses.
 It also serves as a proof of concept for one design approach that avoids using 492 HCDs.

+### CI Build and Test

+A Jenkins project is included that builds from this Github project and runs the test suites.
+The Jenkins environment for M1CS team members is located at http://52.36.63.204:8080
+The Jenkins test project that builds and runs the JUnit tests is named *M1CS_Segment_Control_Test*.

+## Building and deploying manually
-## Subprojects
+### Subprojects

 * control-assembly - an assembly that talks to the segment HCD
 * segment-hcd - an HCD that talks to the segment hardware
 * segment-deploy - for starting/deploying HCDs and assemblies

-## CI Build and Test

-A Jenkins project is included that builds from this Github project and runs the test suites.
-The Jenkins environment for M1CS team members is located at http://52.36.63.204:8080

-## Building and deploying manually

-## Prerequisites for running Components
+### Prerequisites for running Components

 The CSW services need to be running before starting the components.
 This is done by starting the `csw-services.sh` script, which is installed as part of the csw build.